 The Provost will provide the final approval for the exceptions.

 Once the exceptions have been approved, the Requesting Person will be notified.
-Stakeholders at all levels will be able to review the workflow and status of all of their exceptions through the web site.

 Training and Support Resources for the Accessibility Process